opencv/opencv/modules/core/doc/intro.rst

 Fixed Pixel Types.
 Limited Use of Templates
 -------------------------------------------

 Templates is a great feature of C++ that enables implementation of very powerful, efficient and yet safe data structures and algorithms.
 However, the extensive use of templates may dramatically increase compilation time and code size.
 Besides, it is difficult to separate an interface and implementation when templates are used exclusively.
-This could be fine for basic algorithms but not good for computer vision libraries where a single algorithm may span a thousand lines of code.
-Because of this and also to simplify development of bindings for other languages, like Python*, Java*, Matlab* that do not have templates at all or have limited template capabilities, the current OpenCV implementation is based on polymorphism and runtime dispatching over templates.
+This could be fine for basic algorithms but not good for computer vision libraries where a single algorithm may span thousands lines of code.
+Because of this and also to simplify development of bindings for other languages, like Python, Java, Matlab that do not have templates at all or have limited template capabilities, the current OpenCV implementation is based on polymorphism and runtime dispatching over templates.
 In those places where runtime dispatching would be too slow (like pixel access operators), impossible (generic ``Ptr<>`` implementation), or just very inconvenient (``saturate_cast<>()``) the current implementation introduces small template classes, methods, and functions.
-Anywhere else in this implementation templates are not used.
+Anywhere else in the current OpenCV version the use of templates is limited.

-There is a limited fixed set of primitive data types the library can operate on.
+Consequently, there is a limited fixed set of primitive data types the library can operate on.
 That is, array elements should have one of the following types:

   * 8-bit unsigned integer (uchar)
   * 8-bit signed integer (schar)